phalcon-orphanage/docs/en/reference/intl.rst

     //Locale could be something like "en_GB" or "en" echo $locale;

 Below method returns a locale identified.
-It is used to get language, culture, or regionally-specific behavior from the Locale API.Examples of identifiers include:
+It is used to get language, culture, or regionally-specific behavior from the Locale API.
+Examples of identifiers include:

 * en-US (English, United States)
 * zh-Hant-TW (Chinese, Traditional Script, Taiwan)
 * fr-CA, fr-FR (French for Canada and France respectively)

 Formatting messages based on Locale
 -----------------------------------
-Part of creating a localized application is to produce concatenated, language-neutral messages.The  `MessageFormatter <http://www.php.net/manual/en/class.messageformatter.php>`_ enables to produce those outputs.Printing numbers formatted based on some locale:
+Part of creating a localized application is to produce concatenated, language-neutral messages.
+The  `MessageFormatter <http://www.php.net/manual/en/class.messageformatter.php>`_ enables to produce those outputs.Printing numbers formatted based on some locale:

 .. code-block:: php